michal-h21/make4ht/README.md

 ## Image conversion
 \label{sec:imageconversion}

-It is possible to convert parts of LaTeX input to pictures, it is used for example for math or diagrams in `tex4ht`.
+It is possible to convert parts of \LaTeX\ input to pictures.
+It can be used for math or diagrams in `tex4ht`, for example.

-These pictures are stored in a special `dvi` file, which can be processed by the `dvi to image` commands.
+These pictures are stored in a special `dvi` file, which can be processed by a `dvi to image` command, such as `dvipng` or `dvisvgm`.

-This conversion is normally configured in the `env file`, which is system dependent and which has a bit unintuitive syntax.
+This conversion is normally configured in the `tex4ht.env` file.
+This file is system dependent and it has quite unintuitive syntax.
-This configuration is processed by the `t4ht` application and conversion commands are called for all pictures.
+The configuration is processed by the `t4ht` application and the conversion command is called for all pictures.

-It is possible to disable `t4ht` image processing and configure image conversion in the build file:
+It is possible to disable `t4ht` image processing and configure image conversion in the build file using the `image` action:

     Make:image("png$",
     "dvipng -bg Transparent -T tight -o ${output}  -pp ${page} ${source}")

-`Make:image` takes two parameters, pattern to match image name and action.
+`Make:image` takes two parameters, a `Lua` pattern to match the image name, and the action.

-Action can be either string template with conversion command, or function which takes a table with parameters as an argument.
+Action can be either string template with the conversion command, or a function which takes a table with parameters as an argument.

 There are three parameters: